1.1.1 Club Players

 - Best of 1

 - Best of 9

 For the specific match format for your game, please consult the specific HSEL rules page for your game.

 A home/away series will always consist of two games, in which there is a possibility for players/teams to tie the series with no winner.

 The official time zone of the High School Esports League is the Central Time Zone, designated (UTC -6), or 6 hours behind Coordinated Universal Time.
 All High School Esports League broadcasts, announcements, and web pages regarding High School Esports League competitions and scheduling will always display time in the Central Time Zone unless otherwise stated.

 Regions may refer to the list of regions supported by the High School Esports League for participation or regional breakups based on time zone for competition.
 For some High School Esports League tournaments, players/teams may be split into regions based on time zones or other criteria.

 The games that are currently offered by the High School Esports League are:

-Madden 20 by 2K Sports for Xbox One and Playstation 4
+- Madden NFL 20 by Electronic Arts for Xbox One and Playstation 4

 Please note that all titles and platforms on this list may not be available as competitions at all times at the discretion of High School Esports League administration.